 Most screens run at 60Hz and having your animations run at that rate gives them a very smooth feeling.
 It’s literally easy on the eye.
 In my experience,there are two major issues that prevent developers from reaching that goal:

-2. Using JavaScript for your app’s logic as well as to drive animations (rather than using CSS Transitions, CSS Animations or Web Animations API).
+because it’s so easy to implement, but in most cases it will make things slow.
+Potentially very slow, like 3fps slow. - Using JavaScript for your app’s logic as well as to drive animations (rather than using CSS Transitions, CSS Animations or Web Animations API).
 Keep in mind: Running at 60fps means you have a frame budget of 16ms, some of which will be required by the browser to update the display.

-The first problem is mostly an educational one.
-While it might be tempting to go down the easier route and animate background-position to implement a parallax effect, it will also mean that the browser will repaint on every frame, which is rather slow and will destroy the effect.
+to implement a parallax effect, it will also mean that the browser will repaint on every frame, which is rather slow and will destroy the effect.
 It’s worth your time to figure out the math and use CSS3D Transforms for parallaxing.
 It’s our job as DevRels and DevTools engineers to catch these kind of mistakes as early as possible.
 So we’ve been adding warning to DevTools and Lighthouse to inform developers when they are animating slow properties.
 Paul even did an entire Udacity course on Browser Rendering Optimization.

 The second problem, however, has multiple angles from which it can be tackled and I decided that those will be my main concerns for the year of 2018.